Machine Learning for Retail Sales Forecasting — Features Engineering

 • 3 main categories and 7 departments (sub-category)

-The objective is to predict sales for all products in each store, in the following 28 days right after the available dataset.
-We have to perform 30,490 forecasts for each day in the prediction horizon.
+The objective is to predict sales for all products in each store in the 28 days following the available dataset.

 Retail Sales Forecasting by Product Family